Parallax barrier: Pitch

 The pitch of a parallax barrier should ideally be roughly two times the pitch of the pixels, but the optimum design should be slightly less than this.
 This perturbation to the barrier pitch compensates for the fact that the edges of a display are viewed at a different angle to that of the centre, it enables the left and right images target the eyes appropriately from all positions of the screen.

 Optimum pixel aperture and barrier slit width

 In a parallax barrier system for a high-resolution display, the performance (brightness and crosstalk) can be simulated by Fresnel diffraction theory.
 From these simulations, the following can be deduced.
 If the slit width is small, light passing the slits is diffracted heavily causing crosstalk.
 The brightness of the display is also reduced.
 If the slit width is large, light passing the slit does not diffract so much, but the wider slits create crosstalk due to geometric ray paths.
 Therefore, the design suffers more crosstalk.
 The brightness of the display is increased.
-Therefore, the best slit width is given by a trade off between crosstalk and brightness.
+Therefore, the best slit width is given by a tradeoff between crosstalk and brightness.